joelsotelods/gaming-company-data-analysis/README.md

 * *Nirvana* is not only among the most popular items, but it is also one of the most profitable, costing $ 4.90.

-*  is the third most popular item on the store's game, and even though is not the most profitable, 9 purchases has made Heroes of Pymoli $31.77 bucks.

 * Even though *Extraction, Quickblade Of Trembling Hands* is not the most profitable item on the store, this is the third most popular item on the store: 9 purchases have made $31.77 dollars to the owners of Heroes de Pymoli.